Pechanga Arena: Concerts

 Tina Turner was scheduled to perform during her Twenty Four Seven Tour on December 2, 2000, with Joe Cocker as her opening act, but the show was canceled.

 Britney Spears opened her 2004 Onyx Hotel Tour.

 U2 performed at the venue for the first two shows of their Vertigo Tour on March 28 and 30, 2005.

 Miley Cyrus performed at the arena on November 8, 2007, during her Best of Both Worlds Tour.

 Lady Gaga performed at the arena on December 19, 2009, during her Monster Ball Tour.

 Eric Clapton performed at the venue on March 15, 2007, with special guests JJ Cale, Doyle Bramhall II, Derek Trucks, and Robert Cray.
 Nine years later, Clapton released audio and video/DVD recordings of the show in honor of Cale, who died in 2013, on the live album Live in San Diego.

 Britney Spears performed during The Circus Starring Britney Spears at the arena on September 24, 2009.

 Justin Bieber performed a sold-out show there on October 30, 2010, as part of his My World Tour; three years later he performed there again to a sold-out show on June 22, 2013, during his Believe Tour.
 Bieber returned there on March 29, 2016, to perform to a sold-out show as part of his Purpose World Tour, and on February 18, 2022, Bieber returned there for his Justice World Tour.

 LMFAO performed for their Sorry for Party Rocking Tour June 9, 2012.

 Selena Gomez performed at the arena on November 8, 2013, during her Stars Dance Tour.

 Madonna played a date there on October 29, 2015, becoming her first-ever performance in the arena, during her Rebel Heart Tour.
 The show sold 10,500 seats and grossed over $1.6 million with ticket prices ranging from $50 to $355, becoming one of the most expensive concerts.

-Muse played a date there on January 7, 2016, on their Drones World Tour.
+Muse played multiple dates there for tours, including The 2nd Law World Tour in 2013, Drones World Tour in 2016, and the Simulation Theory World Tour in 2019.

 Jason Aldean played a date there late in 2016, on his Six-String Nation Tour.

 Sheryl Crow, Bob Dylan, and Willie Nelson played a date there in September 2017 as part of their Outlaw Music Festival tour.

 Tyler, The Creator performed at the venue on February 2, 2018, as part of a run of headlining North American tour in support of his recently released album Flower Boy.